stsaz/fmedia/README.md

 You are welcome to participate in fmedia's development.
 Send suggestions, improvements, bug reports, patches - anything that can help the project!

 Understanding the top-level source code hierarchy can help you to get involved into fmedia quicker.
-The source code consists of the 3 levels of these 4 separate repositories:
+The source code consists of these separate repositories:

 	---------------
 	    fmedia